guettli/n-days-later-method/README.md

 # Step4: Auto-advance

+As soon as you mark an message as done or you use +N the next message should be opened.
+Like a flipbook.

 After your action on the first mail, it is feasible to see the next message.

 In Gmail unfortunately (by default) you see the list of the messages in your inbox.
 If you want to change this setting in Gmail go to settings/advanced and enable "auto-advance".